ruben42/WHUFC-news/README.md

 Then do the node server.js command in the VSC terminal to start the server again and login.

 Navigate to http://localhost:3010

+Suggestion: do crtl + shift + j to see in the Console what's happening in the Web App.